Lipper U.S. Weekly FundFlows Insight Report: Funds Take In Net New Money Paced By Bond Funds

 Market Overview

-The major equity indices all recorded gains for the fund flows trading week.
-The Nasdaq Composite Index (+1.32%) paced the positive returns, while the S&P 500 Index and the Dow Jones Industrial Average were up 0.92%% and 0.56%, respectively.
-The indices have carried their strength from the first quarter (in which all three recorded double-digit increases) into the second quarter, as the Nasdaq, S&P 500, and the Dow are up 4.82%, 3.28%, and 2.58%, respectively, for the quarter to date.
-Strong economic data as well as solid corporate earnings results were the driving forces behind this week's market gains.
+The major equity indices all recorded gains for the fund-flows trading week.
+The NASDAQ Composite Index (+1.32%) paced the positive returns, while the S&P 500 Index and the Dow Jones Industrial Average were up 0.92%% and 0.56%, respectively.
+The indices have carried their strength from the first quarter (in which all three recorded double-digit increases) into the second quarter as the NASDAQ, S&P 500, and the Dow are up 4.82%, 3.28%, and 2.58%, respectively, for the quarter to date.
+Strong economic data as well as solid corporate earnings results were the driving forces behind this week’s market gains.
 Retail sales spiked 1.6% in March, the largest increase since September 2017, indicating that there was strong growth in Q1.
 Additionally, state unemployment claims fell for the fifth straight week, down to 192,000, which represented its lowest level in almost 50 years (September 1969).
 These upbeat economic indicators were supplemented by positive results from corporate earnings season.
-Companies driving the market with their earnings results included Twitter (TWTR), Coca-Cola (KO), and United Technologies (UTX).
+Companies driving the market with their earnings results included Twitter, Coca-Cola, and United Technologies.

 ETFs

 The ETF universe suffered net outflows (-$3.3 billion) for the first week in four.
-Equity ETFs (-$3.7 billion) were responsible for all of the net outflows, while muni debt ETFs (+$294 million) and taxable bond ETFs (+$121 million) both took in relatively small amounts of net new money.
-For equity ETFs, the largest individual net outflows belonged to the SPDR S&P 500 ETF (SPY, -$4.5 billion) and the Consumer Staples Select Sector SPDR ETF (XLP, -$679 million).
+Equity ETFs (-$3.7 billion) were responsible for all of the net outflows while muni debt ETFs (+$294 million) and taxable bond ETFs (+$121 million) both took in relatively small amounts of net new money.
+For equity ETFs, the largest individual net outflows belonged to SPDR S&P 500 ETF (SPY, -$4.5 billion) and Consumer Staples Select Sector SPDR (XLP, -$679 million).

 Equity Mutual Funds